forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **493\.
 Reverse Pairs**: Given an array `nums`, find how many pair(i, j) there are such that `i < j` and `nums[i] > 2*nums[j]`.

 Mergesort.

+**494. Target Sum**

+DP.
+Similar to "416.
+Partition Equal Subset Sum". `dp[i, j]` means the ways to achieve a sum`j` using only `nums[0...i]`. `dp[i, j] = dp[i - 1, j - nums[i]] + dp[i - 1, j + nums[i]]`

+**518. Coin Change 2**: You are given coins of different denominations and a total amount of money.
+Write a function to compute the number of combinations that make up that amount.
+You may assume that you have infinite number of each kind of coin.

+DP. `dp[i, j]` means how many combinations there are, if amount = j and we can only use coins[0...i].
+Can be compared with "416.
+Partition Equal Subset Sum" because they can all be categorized to the Knapsack problem.
+`dp[i, j] = dp[i - 1, j] + dp[i, j - coins[i]]`

+**543. Diameter of Binary Tree**: Given a binary tree, you need to compute the length of the diameter of the tree.
+The diameter of a binary tree is the length of the **longest** path between any two nodes in a tree.
+This path may or may not pass through the root.

+DFS the tree and check every node's left subtree's depth + its right subtree's depth.

 **572. Subtree of Another Tree**: Given two non-empty binary trees s and t, check whether tree t has exactly the same structure and node values with a subtree of s.